 64. The event invitation

-For time-sensitive offers like a webinar or an in-person event, extending an invitation in exchange for a lead’s name and email address is the way to go.
-It communicates the fact that you’ll be sharing valuable information, and can act as a reminder so that attendance soars on the day.
+For time-sensitive offers like webinars or in-person events, extending an invitation in exchange for a lead’s name and email address is the way to go.
+It communicates that you’ll be sharing valuable information and can act as a reminder to boost attendance on the day.

 7 tips for writing a white paper